csae1152/JavaForHighThroughput/README.md

 The nursery or young generation is the area of free chunks in the heap where objects are allocated when running a generational garbage collector (-Xgc:throughput, -Xgc:genpar or -Xgc:gencon).
 A nursery is valuable because most objects in a Java application die young.
 Collecting garbage from the young space is preferable to collecting the entire heap, as it is a less expensive process and most objects in the young space would already be dead when the garbage collection is started.

+Dynamic Garbage Collection Mode Optimized for Deterministic Pause Times

+java -Xgc:deterministic -Xms:1g -Xmx:1g myApplication

+Dynamic Garbage Collection Mode Optimized for Short Pauses

+Set the pausetime priority as follows:

+java -Xgc:pausetime myApplication

+Static Generational Concurrent Garbage Collection

+To use a generational concurrent garbage collector, enter the following at the command line:

+java -Xgc:gencon myApplication

+To use a single-spaced concurrent garbage collector, enter the following at the command line:

+java -Xgc:singlecon myApplication